Asynchronous Wait-Free Runtime Verification and Enforcement of Linearizability: Introduction

-Under this circumstances, is it possible to capture the actual execution of \m{A} in order to verify correctness, i.e. linearizability?
-The answer is clearly no. After the seminal work of Lamport~\cite{L78}, we know that it is \emph{impossible} to determine the order of \emph{non-causally related} events in fully asynchronous distributed systems; and invocations to and responses from \m{A} are local events, which are non-causally related.
-Thus, the partial view of a process of \m{A}'s actual execution is just the sequence with its invocation and responses, and for the processes is just impossible to access the real-time order of these local events, which ultimately defines \m{A}'s execution (see Figure~\ref{fig-example-partial-views}).
-This reasoning suggests that very little should be possible when considering linearizability, as in the end this correctness condition totally depends on the real-time order.
+{In presence of asynchrony and failures}, is it possible to capture the actual execution of \m{A} in order to verify linearizability?
+The answer is clearly no. After the seminal work of Lamport~\cite{L78}, we know that it is \emph{impossible} to determine the order of \emph{non-causally related} events in fully asynchronous distributed systems, and invocations to and responses from \m{A} are local events, which are non-causally related.
+The partial view of a process in \m{A}'s actual execution is just the sequence with its invocation and responses, and for the processes is just impossible to access the real-time order of these local events, which ultimately defines \m{A}'s execution (see Figure~\ref{fig-example-partial-views}).
+This reasoning {seems to imply} that very little should be possible when considering linearizability, as in the end this correctness condition totally depends on real-time order of locals events.
 However, there are ways to runtime verify linearizability, as we show here.